Evolving cyber threat landscape amid Middle East tensions

 • While only low‑to‑medium impact cyber incidents have been reported in the UAE and in neighbouring Gulf states including Kuwait, Saudi Arabia, and Bahrain, ongoing reconnaissance activity indicates a potential risk of broader spillover into critical infrastructure sectors.

-• No major breaches have been confirmed to date.
+• No major breaches have been confirmed to date, however multiple claims made by hacktivist and ransomware groups.

-CPX Threat Intelligence Centre actively monitoring the evolving geopolitical situation and its wider cyber implications across the region, noting an increase in hacktivist activities and targeted disruptions across allied Gulf states.
+CPX Threat Intelligence Center actively monitoring the evolving geopolitical situation and its wider cyber implications across the region, noting an increase in hacktivist activities and targeted disruptions across allied Gulf states.

 Threat assessment